PriceGuyS/pg-backend/README.md

 # pg-database
-Database for the PriceGuyS Web Application
+Database for the PriceGuy$ Web Application